 State: Named after the holy city of Benares in Uttar Pradesh.

 This saree of India is known for gold, silver Zari or brocade work.
 Which is woven meticulously with the finest silks to create intricate and heavily engraved opulent designs.
 The patterns woven are usually of leaves, gold weavings, figures with small details, metallic visual effects and the bel (floral motifs) jhallar – upright leaves, that form the outer edge of the saree are inspired by the Mughal designs.
-The sarees use rich colours are heavy in texture.
+The sarees use rich colours and are heavy in texture.
 There are many kinds of Banarasi Sarees like Tanchoi, Jangla, Cutwork, Butidar and Vaskat made in silk, organza and georgette.

 4. Bandhani/ Bandhej Saree